 It takes you on a roller coaster ride that is Anshita’s life, with stories about why she thinks marriage is a pyramid scheme, why she misses her catcallers back home, why she despises the public enemy number one question ‘How are you?’, what happened when she came out to her friends and family as a woman with opinions on Indian reality TV shows, and much more.

 Originally from India, the 36-year-old is now based in Berlin.
 Anshita has experience fighting the patriarchy beyond the stage: Before deciding to jump headfirst into comedy, she worked as a software engineer, having broken the code of the male-dominated field.
 She has also embraced her identity as a married queer woman who does not want children.
 Her deeply personal stories, as well as her take on societal and political topics, make Little Too Much relatable to audiences of all genders and orientations.

-Her background as a software engineer makes her choice of venue in Leipzig, Basislager Coworking, fitting to perform her traveling comedy show; besides their love of startups, the space and its manager are known for their open-mindedness and support of the arts.
+Her background as a software engineer makes her choice of venue in Leipzig, Basislager Coworking, fitting to perform her traveling comedy show, whose first run there on February 13th sold out; besides their love of startups, the space and its manager Marco are known for their open-mindedness and support of the arts.